-The Motor Carrier Safety Assistance Program (MCSAP) reporting responsibility falls under two separate sections within the CNMI Department of Public Safety (DPS): Division of Administration and General Support (DAGS) and the Commonwealth State Police (CSP).
-DAGS is responsible for the administrative portion of the program while the Police Division handles the enforcement component.
-The administrative personnel consists of a Program Manager, and an Administrative Assistant.
-Enforcement personnel currently include a Police Captain, a Police Sergeant, three (3) Police Officer III's, a Police Officer II, and two (2) Police Officer I's.
+The CNMI's Motor Carrier Safety Assistance Program (MCSAP) falls under two divisions within the CNMI Department of Public Safety (DPS): The Police Division and the Division of Administrative and General Support (DAGS).
+The Police Division is responsible for the enforcement while DAGS handles the administrative portion of the program.
+The Enforcement personnel include one (1) Police Captain, two (2) Police Sergeants, (3) Police Officer III's, and two (2) Police Officer I's.
+The Administrative personnel consist of a Program Manager.